viamrobotics/docs/docs/tutorials/nerf-gun.md

 **Introduction**

 This tutorial will show you how to build your very own Nerf gun robot using Viam, a Raspberry Pi, a generic Nerf gun with foam darts, a USB camera, a solenoid, a relay, and a motor controller.
-This robot will be able to move around, and shoot a Nerf dart to people and objects.
+This robot will be able to move around, and shoot a Nerf dart at people and objects.

 This project is a great place to start if you are new to building robots, have a love for Nerf guns, and an occasion to target something and shoot it while you troll your friends.
 Don’t forget to be careful and have fun!